naziya115/arduino/music_player.md

 * how to track state of multile buttons
 * ~~connect rfid to the project~~
 * ask about the sd card reader
+* download the music
+* convert the music to mp3

 ### Rfid Scanner
 ```